 Welcome back to WordPress 101 series.
 In this series, we’re learning the basics of WordPress.
 WordPress is used to create all types of websites such as eCommerce, Forums, Social networking sites, etc.

 But majorly, WordPress is known for blogging.
 WordPress hosts the majority of blogs on the Internet.

 In this article, we are going to briefly discuss blogging with WordPress.
 The CMS is SEO-friendly, so when you push content on the Internet, WordPress automatically takes care of content submission to search engines like Google.

 A sitemap is a file that contains all the URLs to be submitted to search engines.
 WordPress generates a sitemap that all search engines regularly scan to find new content.
 Since WordPress 5.5, there is no need to install a third-party plugin to create a sitemap.
 The default sitemap is available at

 /wp-sitemap.xml.
 All the blogger has to do is submit this sitemap to search engines and let search engines handle the rest.

 /wp-sitemap.xml returns a 404 error, make sure the server has SimpleXML PHP extension installed.
 Without this extension, the feature will not work.

 Most of the premium and free WordPress themes are well-written and SEO-friendly.
-In case you get an error in the Google search console, there is a huge community to help you fix the issues.
+If you get an error in the Google search console, there is a huge community to help you fix the issues.